benmiller314/cdm2021spring/plans/lesson-15.md

 We begin with writing, as a way of priming the pump of conversation, but also, really, as a way of letting your thoughts surface: writing can be a way of telling yourself what you think.
 It can lead to surprises, if you let it.

-I'll give you a series of starting points; **start with the prompt that speaks the most to you right now, and then move on to others** as you finish answering.
-Write your response somewhere you'll be able to refer back to it. _Sharing the writing itself will be optional, but I do hope everyone will share *some* thoughts aloud today_, using your notes as a starting point.
+I'll give you a series of openings; **start with the prompt that speaks the most to you right now, and then move on to others** as you finish answering.
+Write your response somewhere you'll be able to refer back to it. _Sharing the writing itself will be optional, but I do hope everyone will share *some* thoughts aloud today_, using your notes to jump off from.

 We'll take about 10 minutes here.